 Rinse them thoroughly in a colander and check over them to remove any debris, rocks, or shriveled pieces.
 Bring the lentils to a rapid boil and then reduce the heat to medium-low and simmer.
 Do not add any acidic ingredients, such as tomatoes, vinegar, or citrus juices until the very end of the cooking.

 You can keep them cooked in your fridge for about one week.

 Think beyond the soup pot — so many more culinary opportunities exist for this underappreciated food.

 - Replace all or half of the ground beef in a recipe with cooked lentils.

-- Make lentil loaf instead of meatloaf, or lentil sloppy Joes.
+- Make lentil loaf instead of meatloaf, or sloppy Joes.

-- Instead of using garbanzo beans for hummus, puree lentils with some olive oil, garlic, lemon juice, herbs and spices for a delicious, filling dip for veggies.
+- Instead of using garbanzo beans for hummus, puree them with some olive oil, garlic, lemon juice, herbs and spices for a delicious, filling dip for veggies.